Killer Nashville International Writers' Conference has announced Treasures in Time as a finalist in the Best Historical Category!

 Priscilla's Diary Excerpts

-Priscilla has thrilled at her entrance into society, cried when she left, and traveled to Waterwood.
+Sissy was thrilled at her entrance into society, cried when she left, and traveled to Waterwood.
 Now, her future beckons.

 Waterwood House